tpyle/pyfunctions/README.md

 `pcolor` prints out whatever color it receives, followed by the text, and then the `colors.END` described in `colors.py` -> expects to receive a string and a color, which is a string

 ## `peek.py`
-This is used to peek ahead in the file without advancing the file cursor It is used to read the next line if you don't want to 'record' that line as read
+This is used to peek ahead in the file without advancing the file cursor.
+It expects the file object as a parameter.
+It is used to read the next line if you don't want to 'record' that line as read

 Use it as follows: